How to Evaluate a GCC Job Offer Beyond Base Salary

 This is the single most undervalued component of GCC offers.

-Gratuity is an end-of-service benefit mandated by law in UAE, Qatar, and many GCC jurisdictions.
+Gratuity is an end-of-service benefit mandated by law in all six GCC countries.
 The mechanism:

 - Upon departure (resignation or termination without cause), you receive this as a lump sum